 So what does motivate sale reps?
 Sales incentives that never get predictable or feel stale.
 And working towards a reward that is most meaningful for them––and their family and friends––is key.
 Experiences are the only employee rewards that create shared anticipation and buy-in from a sales rep’s loved ones (who are excited to share in the reward, too).
 If tickets for the whole family to an amusement park or a vacation are on the line, sales team members are more likely to be motivated to perform (and win).
 Plus, people can win multiple times in a row, and be rewarded with something new every time.

 You’re limiting sales performance.

 You want a team of top performers.
-Salespeople who close multi-million dollar deals, think of fresh approaches to finding customers, and work collaboratively with the rest of the organization.
+When motivating your sales agents who close multi-million dollar deals, think of fresh approaches to finding customers, and work collaboratively with the rest of the organization.
 But here’s the hard truth: If you treat sales reps as coin-operated, they’re going to act coin-operated.